 Given this operating context, the preparation of medium to long term financial plans are subject to a number of key risks and uncertainties which will have an impact on budget assumptions.
-With funding at best, static and the prospect of cash reductions in the next few years, managing the effects of rising inflation will be a challenge for the public sector.
+As for the wider public sector, a key area of uncertainty for the Board remains the future levels of funding it will receive due to its reliance for a significant proportion of its funding from the constituent authorities.
+With funding at best, static, managing the effects of rising inflation will be a challenge for the public sector.
 This alongside the prospect of raised expectations in respect of continuing wage inflation, due to the cost of living crisis, will create a significant financial challenge.